Interstate 35E (Texas): U.S. Highway 67

-I-35E travels concurrently with U.S. Highway 67 (US 67) from just north of Kiest Boulevard in the Oak Cliff area of Dallas to the I-30 interchange in Downtown Dallas.
+I-35E travels concurrently with US 67 from just north of Kiest Boulevard in the Oak Cliff area of Dallas to the I-30 interchange in Downtown Dallas.
 From there, US 67 joins with I-30.
 On both segments, US 67 is unsigned.

 U.S. Highway 77

 From Waco, Texas, to El Dorado, Kansas, I-35 (or I-35E) typically runs concurrent with or lies fairly close to US 77.
 This highway travels parallel to I-35E after splitting off of I-35 north of Hillsboro, running through Italy and Milford.
 It joins with I-35E for less than 1 mi just south of Waxahachie before splitting back off to run through Waxahachie.
 It rejoins the Interstate just north of a junction with State Highway 342 (SH 342) in Red Oak.
 US 77 stays with the Interstate through Dallas and up to the southeastern section of Denton.
 It then breaks off, rejoining I-35 north of the city.
 Except for the spur sections (Denton and the section between Red Oak and Hillsboro) and the portion from I-635 to the split in Denton, US 77 is unsigned.